AdvitDeepak/singAlong-TG/README.md

 A TigerGraph Cloud Portal account will be required to run this demo.
 Make sure to update all the necessary information within the first few lines of
 "TG-helpers.py".
 The schema utilized in this graph is fleshed out below:

+Vertex: verse
-- Vertex: verse | (PRIMARY ID) id - STRING, song_title - STRING, song_verse - STRING, song_time - STRING, song_line - INT, comm_id - INT
+- (PRIMARY ID) id - STRING
+- song_title - STRING
+- song_verse - STRING
+- song_time - STRING
+- song_line - INT
+- comm_id - INT

+Edge: similarity
-- Edge: similarity | weight - FLOAT
+- weight - FLOAT

+Kindly find the GraphStudio link here: https://sing-along.i.tgcloud.io/

 ## Usage

-To use, simply install the required packages (pyaudio, keyboard, speech_recognition) and run singAlong-TG.py.
+To use, simply install the required packages and run singAlong-TG.py.
 Ensure that your device has a functioning microphone.
 To begin, the following information regarding your loaded songs should be printed (default is four songs).

 ![Example 1](./Screenshots/README_Images/usage01.jpg)

 Next, you will be prompted to sing with the word “Listening!”.
 Make sure to sing loudly and clearly so the microphone can recognize you.
 It should take no longer than a few seconds.
-For demo examples, take a look at the usage videos included.
+For demo examples, take a look at the usage videos.

 Once you’ve sung a word, the program will attempt to translate your vocal input.
 If unsuccessful or if the detected verse does not exist within the song database, an error message will be printed and the program will end.

 ![Example 2](./Screenshots/README_Images/usage02.jpg)

 If the program successfully translates and detects a correct verse, it will print out the detected song, artist, verse, line number, and timestamp of the next verse.
 It will then begin to play the song starting from that timestamp.
 If you wish to quit at any time, simply enter Q. If any other input is entered, the song will play until it has finished.

 At the end, you will be prompted to continue singing or to quit the program.
 If you wish to quit, simply enter “Q” and an exit message will be displayed.
 Otherwise, the program will continue and begin a new session for the user to record their vocal input.

 ![Example 3](./Screenshots/README_Images/usage03.jpg)